 Amaurosis fugax, pronounced “am-au-ROE-sis FYU-gaks,” comes from the Greek and Latin terms for “darkening” and “fleeting.”
 Thus, amaurosis is common medical terminology for vision loss, while fugax means temporary.

 Vision loss that lasts from 30 minutes to several hours is no longer considered temporary (transient).
 A short outbreak of blindness is quite different from a long one.
 Amaurosis fugax gives doctors a label to identify the shorter time span.

-SEE RELATED: Sudden or temporary blurry vision
+SEE RELATED: Sudden blurry vision

 Amaurosis fugax symptoms